jdevoy1/odin-recipes/README.md

-This is a basic recipe website used to practice basic HTML skills.
+This is a basic recipe website used to practice basic HTML and CSS skills.
 It contains recipes for Mac and Cheese, Baked Chicken Thighs, and a Loaded Breakfast Skillet, with a description, list of ingredients, and cooking steps.

 It demonstrates proper use of headers, image tags, and ordered and unordered lists to organize webpages and ensure that they are readable.
+It also adds basic style elements, such as an aqua background, sans-serif font family, and center alignment for homepage text.